HOW TO SPEND TWO WEEKS IN SWITZERLAND

 A day trip to Stein am Rhein and the Rhine Falls is a great way to experience the natural beauty and rich history of Switzerland and create unforgettable memories.

-A day trip to the Appenzell town center and Ebenalp Mountain is a great way to experience the charming Swiss countryside and enjoy the stunning Alpine views.
+A day trip from Zurich to the Appenzell town center and Ebenalp Mountain is a great way to experience the charming Swiss countryside and enjoy the stunning Alpine views.
 Appenzell is a traditional Swiss town known for its well-preserved architecture.

 Once you arrive at the Aescher Restaurant, you can enjoy the local cuisine and drinks, while admiring the stunning views of the surrounding mountains and valleys.